 The mode of working varies quite significantly depending on the project.
 Each project usually involves artists working in pairs but how the project begins, unfolds and ends is determined by the participating children, the requirements of the funders, the school (or other institution), the specific artists’ preferred working styles and the place where the work is done.
 The work can happen during the school day where a year group or class might be ‘off timetable’ for the day, or it can happen in the school grounds at the weekend; alternatively, a combination of different approaches can be adopted.

 One example of an ongoing project involving artists that we interviewed is called Fantastical Cambridgeshire.
 A key partner for this project is Cambridgeshire County Council who provided additional funding for it, alongside the grant from Arts Council England.
 In this project, artists and children are creating a series of fantastical maps of the surrounds of primary schools in a town in Cambridgeshire through a process of what is described as creative adventuring.
-They do this by working together in a variety of ways on processes that could include drawing maps in one minute (called One Minute Maps), making collages with old maps, a playful way of exploring called found mapping’, amongst other activities.
+They do this by working together in a variety of ways on processes that could include drawing maps in one minute (called One Minute Maps), making collages with old maps, a playful way of exploring called ‘found mapping’, amongst other activities.
 Whilst the artists present ideas by bringing in particular provocations in the form of materials or suggestions for ways to go, the children are invited to lead their own explorations and identify spaces they would like to spend time in – an orchard, the path by the river, and a churchyard have all been investigated in recent projects.
 In one example, children are provided with chalk and a playground area and asked to draw ‘home’.
 In another example, they are taken to a cube space about 10 metres by 10 metres by 2 metres on the school playground that has been cordoned off with string.
 The idea is that they will create a 3D map using found materials from the school grounds and any of the materials like brightly coloured tape, string, wool, newspaper and so forth that the artists have gathered.
 This is filmed by a drone; the person who is doing the filming has heard about the work and offered to come in and do this.
 These sorts of emergent methods from an open-ended beginning are a common feature of the way the projects are run.
 As artist pedagogue Helen, says: ‘I will take the risk each time that something will emerge […] and it always does emerge, you know, and it's always a bit risky […] but more often than not you will find someone or something that interests you and that will lead the project and then they’ll open the door to other ways of thinking about a place.’

 Documentation is an important element of the charity’s work.
 Everything is carefully documented and shared on the CCI website and ultimately in this case described above, reimagined by another artist – illustrator Elena Arévalo Melville – who creates unique fantastical maps of these localities.
 The maps created to date can be viewed on the CCI website.
 The companion chapter in the book accompanying this publication contains examples of the work of the young artists who collaborated with CCI.